discord-net/Discord.Net/docs/README.md

 versioning.

-However, as Discord evolves and adds or changes existing endpoints, we may need to add code to support these.
-To do this, we will increment the minor version when adding new API surface to the library.
-To counter the inevitable breaking changes, we have decided that our public interfaces should be for *consumption only* - bot developers should not need to implement these interfaces for normal code.
+However, as Discord evolves and adds or changes existing endpoints, we may need to add code to support these changes.
+To do this, we increment the minor version when adding new API surfaces to the library.
+To counter any inevitable breaking changes, we have decided that our public interfaces should be for *consumption only* - bot developers should not need to implement these interfaces for normal code.

-Additionally, as the Discord API changes, we may need to add, remove or change parameters to certain methods.
-To ensure this breaks as little code as possible, we will use the following approach to deprecate old APIs and redirect users to new APIs, while retaining binary compatibility:
+Additionally, as the Discord API changes, we may need to add, remove, or change parameters to certain methods.
+To ensure this breaks as little code as possible, we use the following approach to deprecate old APIs and redirect users to new APIs, while retaining binary compatibility:

 ```cs